-“With current economic challenges across the US, and rapid increases in food insecurity due to COVID-19, school-based child programs like this will be more important than ever in the fall,” said Turner, who has been conducting research on universal free meals and school nutrition for more than a decade.
+“With current economic challenges across the US, and rapid increases in food insecurity due to COVID-19, school-based child programs like this will be more important than ever,” said Turner, who has been conducting research on universal free meals and school nutrition for more than a decade.

 As of February 2020, nearly half of all U.S. public school children were eligible for free or reduced-price meals, and having reliable access to food is more critical than ever as the nation weathers the COVID-19 pandemic.
 Recent research by University of Oregon shows that losing access to free school meals has been the top stressor for families over the past few months.
-Programs like universal free meals can help to address those challenges for families when school resumes in the fall.
+Programs like universal free meals can help to address those challenges for families when school resumes.